awsdocs/amazon-redshift-developer-guide/doc_source/c_serial_isolation.md

   + Lock all tables affected by the transaction, including those affected by read\-only SELECT statements inside the transaction\.
   + Lock tables in the same order, regardless of the order that operations are performed in\.
   + Lock all tables at the beginning of the transaction, before performing any operations\.
-+ Retry the aborted transaction\.

-  A transaction can encounter a serializable isolation error if it conflicts with operations performed by another concurrent transaction\.
-If the conflicting transactions don't need to run at the same time, simply retrying the aborted transaction might succeed\.
-If the issue persists, try one of the other methods\.

 ### ERROR:1018 DETAIL: Relation does not exist<a name="c_serial_isolation-serialization-isolation-1018"></a>